Eliphaz: Third Discourse

 Job’s friends wrongfully accused him of sin, because Job was afflicted; and Job not understanding what was happening, came very close to accusing God of wrongdoing, by justifying himself against the affliction of God.

 This is perhaps the greatest lesson of Job: That physical riches are deceitful, and that compared to God; there is NOT ONE RIGHTEOUS.
-We can only try to put on the righteousness of God by
+We can only try to put on the righteousness of God through learning, internalizing and living by every Word of God, being totally faithful to our espoused Husband, Jesus Christ, no matter what our circumstances good or bad.

 Hebrews 5:8 Though he were a Son, yet learned he obedience by the things which he suffered;